 A graduate scheme is a structured training programme run by an employer to develop future leaders of their organisation.

-These graduate schemes, which usually last between one and two years, are often available in a number of specialisms - or streams as they're known - ranging from finance, retail, HR and marketing, to management and law.
+These graduate schemes, which usually last between one and two years (although can be longer), are often available in a number of specialisms – or streams as they’re known – ranging from finance, retail, HR and marketing, to management and law.

 In return for the financial rewards, graduates are expected to adhere to the business needs of the employer.
 The scheme may be focused on a specific job role or split into time-specific placements, and this could involve working across various business functions, teams and possibly locations – so a large degree of flexibility is required.